ArachnidNetworks/spiderbook2/README.md

 > The backend is being made with Python, with Flask taking care of requests.
 The Database is going to be made with PostgreSQL with a file named 'setup.psql' containing all the necessary code to set it up on your machine.

 ### How long do you think this will take?
-> I do not know.
-It should be done by May of 2020.
+> It should be done by May of 2020.

 ### Why do you just not work every few weeks?
-> I do not know.
+> I don't know.
 I try my best.

 ----
 ## TODO: